leo0514/vpc-on-classic-network/using-lbaas.md

 ### Does the load balancer support Layer-7 switching?
 {: #does-the-load-balancer-support-layer-7-switching}

-Yes.
+Yes, the load balancer supports Layer-7 switching.

 ### Why does HTTPS listener creation or update tell me that my certificate is invalid?
 {: #why-does-https-listener-creation-or-update-tell-me-that-my-certificate-is-invalid}

 Check for these possibilities:

-* The provided certificate CRN may be invalid.
+* The provided certificate CRN might be invalid.
-* The certificate instance given in the Certificate Manager may not have an associated private key.
+* The certificate instance given in the Certificate Manager might not have an associated private key.